-Spending the rest of your life with someone else is no easy decision to make!
-That’s why it’s important to take the time to really get to know your spouse and make sure you are on the same page about what kind of couple you want to be.
+Spending your life with someone else is not an easy decision to make!
+That’s why it’s important to take the time to get to know your spouse-to-be and make sure you are on the same page about what kind of a couple you want to be after tying the knot.

 Studies show that out of 748 instances of conflict between 100 married couples, money was the most repetitive and salient to partners than other topics.

 Finances can become a topic of heated arguments, fights, and misunderstandings after tying the knot.
 Therefore, money matters are among the few very important things to discuss before marriage.
 This will save you both a lot of grief in the future.